 Contact him with your NAI invoice questions.

-Christina E. Schreiber is Marketing & Communications Specialist for the National Academy of Inventors.
+Chrissy Schreiber is the Marketing & Communications Specialist for the National Academy of Inventors.
 She joined the NAI in May 2018 after graduating from the University of South Florida with a dual degree, and she serves as a liaison between the NAI and the public.
-Schreiber helps create the annual Activities Report, press releases, newsletters, and social media content.
+Chrissy helps create the annual Activities Report, press releases, newsletters, and social media content.
 She is also responsible for helping to launch new NAI chapters and support the growth of existing chapters.
 She holds bachelor’s degrees in mass communications and music studies from the University of South Florida.

 Contact her with questions about NAI communications or any other general inquiries.

-Jacquie D. Burckley is the Coordinator for the Senior Members Program of the National Academy of Inventors.
-She joined the NAI shortly after graduating from the University of South Florida with a degree in criminology and a concentration in research.
-Burckley assists with the NAI membership nomination process, providing research support and conducting reports for all past, present, and future nominees; her role is to facilitate the growth and support of this brand new membership category.
+Jacquie Burckley is the coordinator for the Senior Members program of the National Academy of Inventors.
+She joined the NAI shortly after graduating from the University of South Florida with a degree in criminology with a research concentration.
+Assisting with the NAI Senior Membership nomination process, Jacquie provides guidance and support to all potential, current, and future NAI Senior Members; her role is to facilitate the growth and advancement of this brand new membership program.